Research & Development

 Progress!

-By |2020-05-02T07:52:36+00:00February 2nd, 2020|Categories: Research & Development|0 Comments
+By |2020-05-02T07:52:36-07:00February 2nd, 2020|Categories: Research & Development|0 Comments

 SIMOC Phase IIIa review by Nat Geo

 We have concluded our first round of review by the National Geographic Certified Educator Review Team, primary and secondary classroom instructors who test computer software products in their own classroom.
 We have received feedback and are already working to revise and improve SIMOC accordingly.
 With the close of December we anticipate a final round of reviews before diving into Phase IIIb in the first half of 2020.
-This final effort will take us to a release candidate for the National Geographic Society Education Resource Library.
+This final effort will take us to a release candidate for the National Geographic Educational Resource Library.

 Stay tuned!

-By |2020-05-07T05:16:40+00:00November 30th, 2019|Categories: Research & Development|0 Comments
+By |2024-11-21T23:05:12-07:00November 30th, 2019|Categories: Research & Development|0 Comments

 Go to Top